tc39/proposal-esm-phase-imports/README.md

    `import.meta.url`.
 There are many different patterns here and no single standard approache employed by developers, further exacerbating any analysis attempts as per problem (1).
-3. `Worker` is a global variable, unlike dynamic `import()`, further complicating any type of static preloading systems or tooling-based analysis.

 Usage examples: